joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> If any singleton struts (see below) have been defined each job gets
+> If any singletons (see below) have been defined each job gets
 > its own own copy of it.
 Nothing is shared between jobs.

 `spawn` returns a job id (jid) which can be used to send messages to